dental broker Archives - Triumphant Partners

 You Don’t Know Your Goals

 If you’re contemplating selling, you probably are visualizing the sale of the practice as the ultimate goal.
+These decisions can significantly impact your careers and future professional trajectory.
 That is sometimes the case, but we encourage you to consider WHY you want to bring a dental support organization on board.
 Are you selling your dental practice to retire?
 Are you looking for support on the administrative side of your practice but want to retain decision-making rights on certain key business calls like staffing?
 Do you want to only practice dentistry and don’t need to retain decision-making powers in the practice?
 Are you trying to leave dentistry entirely and need a large nest egg to finance your next endeavors?

 These are all valid goals, but too many dentists try to sell their practice without understanding why they’re selling.
 Partnering with a dental broker gives you access to a team of trusted advisors who can help you think through your goals and then offer tailored recommendations accordingly.